 - Pick x and y uniformly without in the range of the PDF. - If y is below PDF(x), then accept x.

-The main advantage of this method is its simplicity, and given modern computers, one does not care much about efficiency.
+The main advantage of this method is its simplicity, without requiring invertible integral.
+Given modern computers, one does not care much about efficiency.
 However, it requires boundaries!

 Accept-Reject method: Example

 (Von Neumann method)